openedx/open-edx-proposals/oeps/best-practices/oep-0066-bp-authorization.rst

    if user.has_perm('other_app.add_othermodel'):
        # Code which depends on the user being allowed to create new instances of OtherModel

-`This code requires the permission polls.vote in order to perform the my_view action.`
+`This code requires the permission app.modelname in order to perform the my_view action.`

 .. code-block:: python